Aug 19, 2024

 The perceived heat: a factor often underestimated

-Last week, many of us felt a lot of discomfort on terraces, in factories, offices, construction sites, and homes, to the point that any effort became painful, even dangerous.
-Yet, the thermometer did not break records.
-So what happened?
-Humidity was unusually high.
+Last week, many of us experienced a lot of discomfort on terraces, in factories, offices, construction sites, and homes, to the point that any effort became laborious, even dangerous.
+Yet, the thermometer did not break any records.
+What happened?
+The humidity was abnormally high.

-What truly impacts health, well-being, and safety at work is the perceived heat, a measure that a simple thermometer cannot quantify alone.
+What truly impacts health, well-being, and safety at work is the perceived heat, a measurement that the simple thermometer alone cannot quantify.
 We need an index that takes into account the humidity level in the air, such as the Humidex, an index expressed in °C, combining air temperature and humidity level.
-Introduced for the first time in 1965, the current formula for the Humidex was developed in 1979 by the Canadian Meteorological Service.
+Introduced for the first time in 1965, the current Humidex formula was developed in 1979 by the Canadian weather service.

 Concrete Examples of Extreme Heat

-For example, on July 30 at noon, near Tours, the temperature in the shade was 34.2°C with a humidity level of 69%, resulting in a Humidex (or perceived heat) of 49.5°C. Near Poitiers, with a temperature of 34.4°C, the Humidex reached 48°C. In early afternoon in Sarthe, the perceived temperature climbed to 50.2°C, and a large part of northwestern France experienced perceived temperatures well above 40°C. The next day was just as unbearable, but by the third day, the situation started to improve.
+For example, on July 30 at noon, near Tours, the temperature in the shade was 34.2°C with a humidity level of 69%, resulting in a Humidex (or perceived heat) of 49.5°C. Near Poitiers, with a temperature of 34.4°C, the Humidex reached 48°C. Early in the afternoon in Sarthe, the perceived temperature rose to 50.2°C, and a large part of northwestern France experienced perceived temperatures well above 40°C. The next day was just as unbearable, but on the third day, the situation began to improve.

 The Impact of Heat on Productivity and Health

-The impact of high temperatures on health is well documented, including the report Work and Health-Environment: what challenges to face regarding disruptions? or the report Work and Climate: how to address the impact of climate on health at work?
+The impact of high temperatures on health is well documented, notably in the report on Work and Health-Environment: What Challenges to Address in the Face of Disruptions? or the report on Work and Climate: What Approach to Managing the Impact of Climate on Health at Work?

-At work, productivity starts to drop as soon as the temperature exceeds 24°C and falls by half above 30°C. Furthermore, heat causes fatigue, decreased alertness, drowsiness, and accidents.
+At work, productivity decreases as soon as the temperature exceeds 24°C and drops by half beyond 30°C. Additionally, heat causes fatigue, reduced alertness, drowsiness, and accidents.

 Anticipating Climate Challenges with the Climate Performance Diagnosis

 This episode lasted only a few days, but it allowed everyone to assess its impact on their activity.
-With climate change, such episodes will multiply and intensify, though not everywhere in the same way or at the same pace.
+With climate change, these episodes will multiply and intensify, not everywhere in the same way nor at the same speed.

-The Climate Performance Diagnosis (DPC) from Tardigrade AI is a tool that provides each site with a set of historical and projected risk metrics for each climate peril.
-For the heat peril, the DPC offers numerous risk measures, from the Humidex to the number of hot days, including heatwave index, or the evolution of air conditioning needs, so that every company, regardless of its sector, has actionable and relevant information to understand and anticipate.
+The Climate Performance Diagnosis (CPD) from Tardigrade AI is a tool that provides each site with a set of risk metrics, historical and projected, for each climate peril.
+For the heat peril, the CPD offers many risk measures, from the Humidex to the number of hot days, through the heatwave index, or the evolution of cooling needs, so that every business, regardless of its sector, has actionable and relevant information to understand and anticipate.

-Anticipation is key: the DPC not only allows decision-makers to access the year-by-year evolution of all climate risk metrics, following the chosen IPCC greenhouse gas reduction scenario.
-Anticipation is the foundation of resilience, and the DPC is the best tool to build an adaptation strategy.
+Anticipation is key: the CPD allows decision-makers to access the year-by-year evolution of all climate risk metrics, following the GIEC's chosen greenhouse gas reduction scenario.
+Anticipation is the foundation of resilience, and the CPD is the best tool to build an adaptation strategy.

 FAQ: Essential Questions about Heat in the Workplace